Darkhero766/Hireath_highway/README.md

 I love to listen religious recitation so it  give me motivation of making something peaceful and pure vibes with wooden texture.
 I also added modern touch to beautify it.

 ### 💭Design
 - Antique and retro design for both units (big and mini).
 - Wooden box
 - OLEDdisplay on both units

+### Fit:
+- The oled display comes on top for scrolling between sounds.
+- There's a retro rotary encoder for volume on side of player
+- inside there's raspberry Pi powered by powerbank and connected to speakers.
+-

 ### 💲Material (Bom)
 - Raspberry Pi 3 ~ 44$